WitalijKaa/magic-stone-circuit/README.md

 - Task 18: save local storage to file, load from file.
 - Task 19: save blueprints to local storage, add them to menu.
 - Task 20: help and learn-how-to guide.
+- Task 21: lock tick on any timeout changes.